Phillosaur/SonicPi/README.md

-# SonicPi
+# Welcome to the SonicPi repository.
+My attempt to improve my musicianship and my coding simultaneously.
-Sounds and music composed with SonicPi
+# Phillip Gay